This information will help you improve your sleep when you’re at home.

 - Switch to a heavier or lighter blanket as the seasons change.

-- Do not watch TV, use the computer, or talk on the phone while lying on your bed.
+- Don’t watch TV, use the computer or smartphone, or talk on the phone while lying in bed.
 Use your bed only for sleep and sexual activity.

 - Avoid letting pets sleep in your bedroom because their movements may wake you up.